MWATelescope/mwa_staging/README.md

 copy, Banksia uses a robotic tape library for data archival, and data must be copied onto a disk cache before it can be accessed.

-Banksia provides a Rest API for interacting with the system, and an S3 compliant gateway for copying data.
-This software handles only the staging of data by interacting with the REST API, and is not responsible for copying data.
-This software presents a web service where a user can provide either an MWA Observation ID (obs_id) or list of files, a callback URL, and some other parameters.
-Once staging is completed, a request is sent to the specified callback URL to indicate that all files have been staged and are ready to be copied.
+Banksia provides a Rest API for interacting with the system, an S3 compliant gateway for copying data, and sends messages via Apache Kafka as each file is staged off tape onto the gateway.
+This software handles only the staging of data by interacting with the REST API and listening to the Kafka messages, and is not responsible for copying data off the gateway.

-We use two different sets of Docker containers, one for development, and another for production.
-These can be started easily by using the included compose file.
+This software presents a web service where a user can provide either an MWA Observation ID (obs_id) or list of files, as well as a callback URL, and some other parameters.
+Once staging is completed, a request is sent to the specified callback URL to indicate that all files have been staged and are ready to be copied, or to pass on any errors.

 ## High Level Architecture
-When the stack is running, an NGINX web server will proxy requests to a Python FastAPI web server.
+Requests are received via https (443) requests to an NGINX web server, which will proxy these requests to a Python FastAPI web server listening (only on localhost) on port 8000.
 Once a 'new staging job' request has been received (containing either an MWA observation ID or file list), the FastAPI code will do some basic sanity checking, then return immediately with a 202 ('Accepted') status code.